 The Global Green Growth Institute (3GI) aims to create an international platform for evidence-based learning and policy innovation that helps to illuminate practical opportunities for country-led and industry-led progress on the twin imperatives of economic development and environmental sustainability.
 Through its developing country, industry and research activities, it seeks to serve as a bridge between developed and developing countries, the public and private sectors, and practitioners and scholars, respectively.
 The Global Green Growth Forum (3GF), provides an annual summit meeting of high level green growth leaders from governments, the corporate sector and international organisations willing to take leadership in this transition towards green growth.
 Through collaboration with 3GI and 3GF, the Power Partnership is reaching out to the private sector to provide strategic insights into policy and regulatory enablers of power system transformation.
 The first meeting of an advisory group was convened in the second quarter of 2013.

-The National Renewable Energy Laboratory (NREL) is the inaugural operating agent for the Power Partnership.
-NREL, in collaboration with the Joint Institute for Sustainable Energy Analysis (JISEA) implements Power Partnership activities based on guidance from the CEM, the United Nations, and our partners and stakeholders.
+As the operating agent, the National Renewable Energy Laboratory (NREL) and its institutional affiliate, the Joint Institute for Strategic Energy Analysis (JISEA), lead the Power Partnership and serve as the liaison to the CEM Secretariat.
+NREL implements Power Partnership activities based on guidance from the Clean Energy Ministerial, the United Nations, and our partners and stakeholders.
 The operating agent is responsible for executing the program of work, ensuring stakeholder coordination, marketing and communications functions, analysis, and all other products and services that the Power Partnership provides.
 Contact the operating agent.